 Trade agreements include dollar thresholds where each would apply.
 Refer to Posting Threshold Guidelines for more information.

-If unsure whether or not the trade agreements apply, assume they do or contact the ministry's Procurement Specialist, the Procurement Governance Office, Procurement Services, Ministry of International Trade or Legal Services.
+If unsure whether or not the trade agreements apply, assume they do or contact the ministry's Procurement Specialist, the Procurement Governance Office, Procurement Services, Ministry of Jobs, Trade and Technology or Legal Services.